wcharczuk/go-chart/README.md

 # API Overview

 Everything on the `chart.Chart` object has defaults that can be overriden.
 Whenever a developer sets a property on the chart object, it is to be assumed that value will be used instead of the default.
-One complication here is any object's root `chart.Style` object (i.e named `Style`) and the `Show` property specifically, if any other property is set and the `Show` property is unset, it is assumed to be it's default value of `False`.

 The best way to see the api in action is to look at the examples in the `./_examples/` directory.